 2 REFERENCES

 The standards listed in Annex A contain provisions which through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 MATERIALS

-Water repellents shall satisfy the requirements laid down in IS 12027 (Part 1) and IS 12027 (Part 2).
+Water repellents shall satisfy the requirements laid down in IS 12027 (Part 1) and (Part 2).

 4 NECESSARY INFORMATION OF SURFACES TO BE TREATED

-Before applying the water repellents, following information about the surface to be treated shall be required for effective treatment:
+Before applying the water repellents, following information about the surface to be treated shall be required for effective treatment.

 4.1 Surface Material Type

-Identify the material of the surface (e.g., concrete, brick, natural stone, masonry, tiles, wood, etc.).
+Identify the material of the surface (for example, concrete, brick, natural stone, masonry, tiles, wood, etc).
 Different materials have different porosity levels and absorption characteristics.
 Highly porous materials will absorb more water repellent than denser surfaces.

 4.2 Surface Condition